Thomas More Society: Failed efforts to overturn 2020 presidential election outcome

 Michael Gableman, the former justice of the Wisconsin Supreme Court who led a state-funded investigation into unfounded allegations of fraud in the 2020 presidential election in Wisconsin, was hired by the Thomas More Society after being fired by the politician who hired him, Speaker of the Wisconsin State Assembly Robin Vos, in August 2022.

-Education lawsuits
+Education

 In July 2021, the law firm sued the San Diego Unified School District for changing the name and mascots at Junipero Serra High School because of Serra's association with the mission system and the cultural assimilation of Native Americans.
 The firm's press release blamed a "'cancel culture' mentality that radical leftist people in education are trying to force on an unwilling American public".
 The school was renamed to Canyon Hills High School after the firm's request for a temporary restraining order was denied.

 In January 2022, the law firm reached a settlement agreement between its client Californians for Equal Rights and the California Department of Education to remove Aztec and Ashe prayers from its Ethnic Studies Model Curriculum.